jm-mrcdo/ReconTool-IST-4620-/README.md

 - `beta`: permissive cross-origin behavior, unstable `503` response, and multiple exposed implementation banners
 - `gamma`: stronger transport settings with remaining CSP, clickjacking, and banner disclosure concerns

-## Guardrails

-- The UI requires an authorization affirmation before a search can run.
-- The app validates public domains, allows lab URLs with ports, and blocks raw IP input.
-- The backend uses passive data collection only and avoids exploit logic, brute-forcing, directory busting, or port scanning.

 ## Screenshots